chemiker/e.nigma-buttons/readme.txt

 In addition to those values you can also use a hex color code (e.g. #ff3600)

 = Icons =
-*e.nigma buttons* uses [Font Awesome](http://fontawesome.io/) as icon resource.
+*e.nigma buttons* uses [Font Awesome](http://fontawesome.io/) by Dave Gandy as icon resource.
 [An overview over all available icons](http://fontawesome.io/icons/) can be found on their website.

 = Examples =
 `[button label="My GitHub account" icon="github" color="orange" link="https://github.com/chemiker"]`